Christian Benítez: 2011–12 season

 Benitez signed to play for América on 22 May 2011.
-The transfer fee was reported to be of US$10 million, which established a record for a club in Mexico.
+The transfer fee was reported to be of $10 million, which established a record for a club in Mexico.
 He scored a goal in his debut on 24 July in the 2–1 win against Querétaro.
-On 21 August 2011 Benítez made his first hat trick with América against Atlas in a 5–2 win.
+On 21 August, Benítez made his first hat trick with América against Atlas in a 5–2 win.
 In his first Súper Clásico, Benítez scored a header in a 3–1 loss to Chivas.

 Benítez scored the opening goal for Club América's Clausura 2012 season in a 2–0 win against Querétaro.
-Benítez ended the season with 14 goals and ended up being the league's top scorer along with Iván Alonso.
+He ended the season with 14 goals and ended up being the league's top scorer along with Iván Alonso.

 2012–13 season

 Benítez played his first game of the 2012–13 season on 21 July against Monterrey, in a 0–0 away draw.
 On 28 July, he scored his first goals of the season in a 4–2 victory over Chiapas.
 On 11 November, Benitez became joint top goal-scorer of the 2012 Apertura alongside Atlante's Esteban Paredes.
-On 14 November, Benítez scored a two goals in a 2–0 away play-off quarter-final match against Morelia.
+Three days later, he scored both goals in a 2–0 play-off quarter-final win away to Morelia.

-Benítez scored his first three goals of the 2013 Clausura season in a 2–0 away win against Jaguares de Chiapas.
-On 2 March, Benítez scored a hat trick, 2 headers and a left-footed strike against Cruz Azul in a 3–0 win.
-On 27 April after losing 2–0 in an away match against Pachuca, Benitez scored a hat-trick to lead América to a 4–2 win.
-Benitez ended up being the Clausura 2013 Liga MX top scorer for the third consecutive season.
+Benítez scored his first goals of the 2013 Clausura season in a 2–0 away win against Jaguares de Chiapas.
+On 2 March, he scored a hat trick, 2 headers and a left-footed strike against Cruz Azul in a 3–0 win.
+On 27 April, after losing 2–0 in an away match against Pachuca, Benitez scored a hat-trick to lead América to a 4–2 win.
+Benitez ended up as the Clausura 2013 Liga MX top scorer for the third consecutive season.
 On 26 May Benitez became Liga MX 2013 Clausura champions after defeating Cruz Azul 4–2 in a penalty shoot-out, where he converted the second penalty.

 El Jaish

-He officially left the club on 6 July 2013, and signed a contract with Qatari club El Jaish.
+Benítez left the club on 6 July 2013, and signed a contract with Qatari club El Jaish.
 He made his debut in a match against Qatar SC in the Sheikh Jassim Cup on 28 July "without complaining of any health problems", according to El Jaish officials.
 This was the only match he played for the club.
 A day later, he died from cardiac arrest at age 27.